 Traffic View

-The Traffic View is mainly composed of 2 parts: a grid, and a set of toolbars (see the figure below).
-The grid shows all the packets captured with adapters or loaded from capture files and the Toolbars provide access to most of the functionality available throughout the system.
-The Traffic View can be seen as the central point of Ubiqua, because many of the actions performed on it produce updates in other views.
+The Traffic View is mainly composed of 2 components: a grid, and a set of toolbars (see the figure below).
+The grid shows all the packets captured with devices or loaded from capture files.
+Toolbars provide access to most of the functionality available throughout the system and because of this, the Traffic View can be seen as the central point of Ubiqua.
+Many of the actions performed on it produce changes or updates in other views.
 For instance, selecting a packet on the grid changes the Packet View contents.
-In some cases, actions in other views could cause the Traffic View to update its contents.
+Also, actions in other views could cause the Traffic View to update its contents.
 For instance, starting a sniffer in the Adapter Manager will cause the grid to update itself to show incoming packets.

 The following image depicts a Traffic View with some packets captured.
-Note that the first column shows an icon that depicts additional information about the packet on its corresponding row, for example whether there’s a comment for the packet (call out icon), if there was an error when decoding (cross mark icon) or if the packet was encrypted (closed lock), and the decryption was successful (open lock).
+Also, note that the first column shows an icon that depicts additional information about the packet on its corresponding row, for example whether there’s a comment for the packet (call out icon), if there was an error when decoding (cross mark icon) or if the packet was encrypted (closed lock) and the decryption was successful (open lock).

 Columns